KenKundert/sshconfig/doc/configuring.rst

 different, as is the trusted status (farm-jupiter inherits 'trusted' from Host, whereas jupiter does not).
 Also, there are two versions, one with port forwarding and one without.

+local.conf
+""""""""""

+This file may contain any other setting.
+It is used to contain local overrides.
+Here the assumption is that you are copying your configuration files to multiple machines and you need to override certain settings on select machines.